NeBula: Quest for Robotic Autonomy in Challenging Environments; TEAM CoSTAR at the DARPA Subterranean Challenge: Experiments

 \ph{Circuit Event Organization} The test was run as close to the competition setup as possible.
 The global frame and artifact locations were determine based on a pre-existing, high precision Faro scan of the cave.
 A fiducial gate was surveyed into the cave frame and used to calibrate the robots.
 All artifact classes other than CO2 and Vent were placed throughout the cave, with a prioritization on ropes and helmets (the cave-specific artifacts).

 \ph{Results} The cave demonstration was remarkable in that entire runs were fully-autonomous with zero human intervention: the operator only started the mission. \autoref{fig:cave_demo} shows a map from one such run.
 Spot traversed 400 m on average over 4 runs.
-Each mission was ended not by a time limit, but by the full accessible environment being covered, with side passages limited by traversability hazards (very low ceilings, cliffs).
+Each mission was ended not by a time limit, but by the full accessible environment being covered, with side passages limited by traversability hazards (very low ceilings, cliffs). \revv{The videos of the cave demonstration are available at ~\cite{youtubeAutonomousCaveExploration,youtubeBDLavaTube, youtubeMarsDog}.}